 Winter brings pesky problems with mice, rats, and insects trying to find a warm place to sleep in our garages and homes.
 You may be quick to set up a mouse trap or spray your home with a pesticide to rid of those nasty buggers, but consider what happens if your dog should find the poison?

 P.S.
 I can’t go without mention overfeeding your dog.
-It may not be deadly, but during the cold winter months you and your dogs activity level will mostly likely drop.
+It may not be deadly, but during the cold winter months, you and your dog’s activity level will most likely drop.
 Your dog does not need the same amount of calories during the less active months of winter.
 So be aware of his food intake vs. exercise level and make sure he isn’t packing on the winter pounds.
 This can apply to us as humans too, all those holiday sweets are very tempting!

 Leave a comment below with what you do to keep your dog safe in winter, it just may help save another dog’s life!